-- Ensure you have a good offsite backup of your critical data. a.
+- Ensure you have a good offsite backup of your critical data.
 If you are a DTP customer with an active MSA, we actively monitor your backups and work daily to ensure good backups are completed.
 We encourage you to call the DTP helpdesk at the end of your last day of business prior to the storm – we will manually run a backup instead of waiting for that night’s scheduled backup.

-- Let us safely shut down your server, and then unplug it. a.
+- Let us safely shut down your server, and then unplug it.
 After a final backup, DTP can remotely shut down your on-site server ensuring that it does not experience an unexpected shutdown.
 We then encourage you to unplug your server from power and other cables.
 Prior to unplugging anything, take a picture of the back of your server to ensure that you can reconnect things properly.

-- If you feel inclined to do so, the owner of the practice can take the server with them during evacuation. a.
+- If you feel inclined to do so, the owner of the practice can take the server with them during evacuation.
 Out of concern for floods, looting, or other types of loss, taking your on-site server with you is a reasonable precaution.
 Please secure it as much as possible and ask us about its current encryption status – it contains PHI.

-- Disconnect and elevate workstations and other electronic devices. a.
+- Disconnect and elevate workstations and other electronic devices.
 Disconnecting workstations and other equipment will reduce the risk of surge-based damage to systems.